kenkuuu/lora-without-regret/README.md

 ### Results
 <img src="./figures/rl_lr_vs_acc.png" width=650>

-We observe that LoRA fine tuning can match the performance of full fine tuning, even with only rank 1!
+We observe that LoRA fine tuning can match the performance of full fine tuning, even with **only rank 1**!

 ## Conclusions
-This repository contains the code and results for reproducing the LoRA without Regret experiments.
+This repository contains the code and results for reproducing the SFT and RL experiments in the [LoRA without Regret blog post](https://thinkingmachines.ai/blog/lora/) by John Schulman and Thinking Machines.

+We reproduce the same finding that LoRAs can match full fine tuning performance in low data regimes, and observe similar patterns in optimal learning rates for various LoRA configurations.

+## Navigation

 - `sft_full.py`: SFT training script for full fine tuning
 - `sft_lora.py`: SFT training script for LoRA fine tuning